content-left-bg.png

 There are 6 steps, described as broad outcomes, the regulatory authority considers reasonable.

-guide breaks down the 6 reasonable steps with suggested strategies and examples of documented evidence of practice or observable practice that may assist an approved provider to ensure and demonstrate their compliance with Regulation 170.
+This guide (PDF, 218KB) breaks down the 6 reasonable steps with suggested strategies and examples of documented evidence of practice or observable practice that may assist an approved provider to ensure and demonstrate their compliance with Regulation 170.

 The strategies an approved provider uses, particularly where it holds many service approvals, will vary and are influenced by local factors such as the: